-Global problems referred to here are not only to those the financial market brought upon itself, but also those of unemployment, the income gap, the political gap, the social instability in many countries, the rapidly worsening global econoimc situation, challenges with sufficient water and food supply, extreme weather conditions and the failure of states to counteract climate change.
+The global problems that are referred to here are not only those the financial market brought upon itself at the time, but also those of unemployment, the income gap, the political gap, high social instability in many countries, a rapidly worsening global economic situation, sufficient water and food security challenges, extreme weather conditions and the failure of states to counteract climate change.

 Whether and how Klaus Schwab imagined a form of capitalism that could address and resolve the problems mentioned above is unknown.
-However, the vision of capitalism, to follow one set of defined rules, has so far not been possible.
-It can be said that it has proved deceptive, as in terms of the vision for prosperity, nothing of this sort has happened.
+However, the vision that the mere adjustment of a few key levers would improve things, has so far proved impossible.

-Consequently, there is the well-founded assumption that capitalism cannot be judged.
+Consequently, there is the well-founded assumption that capitalism cannot straighten itself out.
 It is not able to ensure that there is prosperity, not even basic prosperity, for all.
-Rather the opposite seems to be the case.
+Rather, the opposite seems to be the case.
 The problems are aggravated every single day by overexploitation, by intensifying competition between companies and nations and not least, by the simultaneous abundance in production, a logical consequence of which is the exploitation and pollution of the environment.

-So it is obvious to think about other possibilities.
+So, it is obvious that it has become necessary to think about other possibilities.

 This is exactly what Global Alternative wants.